nithya-kumar/CSC510_F17_Project/DESIGN.md

 ### Use Cases
 ```
-USECASE 1: Collect daily tasks and keep track of the commits
+USECASE 1: Collect daily tasks and keep track of commits

 The first use case is for sending reminders to the users i.e. team members to commit at the end of the day and if the user does not commit then shows the time overdue.
 1 Preconditions